15 Ways To Find the Cheapest Food While Living Abroad

 In addition to having the cheapest food, some markets sell handmade goods made by local artists which is a great activity if you want to find a souvenir without breaking the bank.

-Coffee can be a major money sucker if you go to the same place every day and buy a regular coffee for $4+ each time.
+Coffee can be a major money sucker if you go to the same place every day and buy it for $4+ each time.

 The easiest way to cut down on coffee costs is to just take the time to brew your own at home before you leave.

-It’s so simple – all you need is water and a filter!
+It’s so simple – all you need is water, coffee grounds, and a filter!

 So, instead of buying $5+ lattes every day, buy beans or ground coffee for $20-$30 and make your own for a fraction of the price.